zaiba6/Machine-Learning-projects/DecisionTreeRegressor/README.md

 The decision tree will be visualized and displayed using Matplotlib.

 ## Sources <br />
-This is a citation for the dataset that I used for this project Mitchell, T. M. (n.d.).
+This is a citation for the dataset that I used for this project.
+Mitchell, T. M. (n.d.).
 In Machine Learning Third Edition Resources.
 Rotman School of Management, University of Toronto. https://www-2.rotman.utoronto.ca/~hull/MLThirdEditionFiles/mlindex1_3rdEd.html